Link Search Menu Expand Document

 User Authentication

-• session-user_id: user ID of the user obtained from the login endpoint
+• X-Spaaza-Session-User-Id: user ID of the user obtained from the login endpoint

-• session-key: session key of the session obtained from the login endpoint
+• X-Spaaza-Session-Key: session key of the session obtained from the login endpoint

-• X-MyPrice-App-Hostname: hostname of the Spaaza app the user is affiliated with
+• X-Spaaza-MyPrice-App-Hostname: hostname of the Spaaza app the user is affiliated with

 Spaaza is often configured to pass end-user authentication requests through to a 3rd party authentication service such as an e-commerce or identity API, meaning end-user authentication details do not need to be kept in Spaaza’s data store.